teknolojikpanda/AI-Code-Review-For-Bitbucket/GUARDRAILS_PLAN.md

 9. Collect beta-customer feedback via in-product surveys and iterate on defaults before expanding rollout.

 > **Next Steps:**
-> 1. Surface aggregated webhook delivery metrics + acknowledgement counts via `/rest/ai-reviewer/1.0/metrics` so external monitoring can alarm on degraded channels (Sections 6.6/8.2).
+> 1. Emit explicit alerts (REST + UI) whenever a channel is auto-disabled, and provide a “reason” column in the history table so operators know why it flipped (Sections 6.6/8.5).
-> 2. Implement auto-suppression for repeatedly failing channels (e.g., disable after N failures + send alert) and document the remediation workflow (Sections 6.7/8.5).
+> 2. Add one-click re-enable/test workflows (and CLI examples) so ops teams can quickly validate and restore suppressed channels during incident response.